In a changed city, Soho bike mecca Bicycle Habitat grows up

 Today, McCorkell and his 38 employees, play host to all kinds of customers, from magazine assistants swanning in to borrow vintage bicycles for the fall fashion photo spreads, to the thick-thighed racers who whip around Central Park, to daily riders, up to 236,000 in 2009, a 26 percent boost from 2008, according to Transportation Alternatives, the nonprofit biking advocacy group.
 A certain glamorous clientele has also gravitated toward the shop.

 “We had Ivanka Trump in here and the whole friggin’ shop stopped,” McCorkell said.
 “It was almost embarrassing.
 Everybody was gawking.
 I couldn’t believe how much the store ground to a halt.
 I will say, she dresses well and she’s gorgeous.
-I think she bought a Specialized Tarmac, in what we call Mets colors—in blue in orange.
+I think she bought a Specialized Tarmac, in what we call Mets colors—in blue and orange.
 We had Lady Gaga here, she bought a bike a couple of weeks ago.
 We have a pretty regular run of the celebrity types.”
 David Byrne, the musician, artist and bike advocate, is a frequent customer, along with comedian Robin Williams.
 “He’ll come over and be like, ‘You know, I’m a bikesexual.’”
 McCorkell said.
 “He can’t help himself, he’s telling jokes all over the store.”

 The actor Owen Wilson was also a customer during one of his visits from the West Coast.
 Sometimes, a customer like that comes in and McCorkell gets the first read on which bikes are about be get very, very hot.